 Carlton Sky Rink, December 1974 (Irvine Green photo)

 The success of the 1973 event led to the first Skate Safari competition, which was first held from April 2-4, 1975.
 In an effort to forge ties with the ISU, the guest of honour was the organization's then First Vice President John Shoemaker.
 The event also marked the first visit to the country by esteemed London sportswriter Howard Bass.
 Two other factors contributed greatly to making the event a success, the first being the introduction of television to the country that year and the second being the fact that 1975 was the first year that the South African federation employed a public relations director.
 The event got significant publicity and media attention... but the real question was to whether the skaters would succeed or were be haunted by past failures.
-I forgot to mention WHERE in Johannesburg this competition was held!
-Remember the haunted Carlton Hotel Sky Rink from last year's Paranormal Skatetivity Hallowe'en blog?
+I forgot to mention where in Johannesburg this competition was held!
+Remember the haunted Carlton Hotel Sky Rink from last year's Skate Guard Hallowe'en Spooktacular?
 You got it!

 Courtesy South African Ice Skating Association Archives